benchristel/benchristel.github.io/_posts/2016-12-31-how-to-write-a-while-loop-in-a-functional-language.md

 Although Elm doesn't have built-in support for `while` loops, it's not very hard to come up with our own `while` function that does the job very nicely.
 We can analyze the concept of a `while` loop in imperative languages and see how each of its component concepts maps onto a functional language.

-In an imperative language like Java, a `while` loop has three main components.
+In an imperative language like C or Java, three things are required for a sensical `while` loop:

 - Some **state**, in the form of variables defined outside the loop body.
 The loop will update the value of these variables as it runs—that's the only way a loop can have any effect on the rest of the program.

-Although imperative programs sometimes use empty while loops whose only job is to eat up CPU time, we won't consider that use case here since you'd pretty much never want to spin the CPU in a functional language.
-Imperative programs can also make use of while loops that create externally-visible side effects instead of changing variables.
-For example, the following loop (in C) prints "hello world" forever.
+- A **condition** which determines when the loop is finished.
+Note that the condition must reference some part of the loop's **state**—if it didn't, the body of the loop could never cause the value of the condition to change, and the loop would run forever.

+- A **body** which performs some computation and updates the **state**.

+Note that imperative loops may also cause or react to **side effects**.
+For example, here's a loop in C that has the side effect of printing to standard output:

 ```c
 while (1) {